khurramsyed/swagger-example/readme.md

 ```
 ![Swagger UI](./images/controller_api_details.png)

-With this we have added the description of the API exposed by the controller as shown by red rectangle
+With this, we have added the description of the API exposed by the controller as shown by red rectangle

 ## Detailing the Operations